Lower bound of quantum uncertainty from extractable classical information: Conclusions

-Before concluding, it will be worthwhile to stress that in the present work we have derived a new uncertainty relation in the presence of quantum memory.
-The lower bound of uncertainty is derived here in terms of quantities that are independent from those contained in our earlier work employing fine-graining \cite{Pramanik}.
-Though it turns out that for several important and widely considered examples of two-qubit states these two bounds turn out to be numerically equivalent, there is as yet no proof of formal equivalence between the two derived using two {\it a priori} different concepts of classical information and fine-graining, respectively.
+Before concluding, it will be worthwhile to stress that in the present work we have reformulated the uncertainty relation in the presence of quantum memory.
+The lower bound of uncertainty is derived here using an approach that is different from the fine-graining employed earlier in the context of memory~\cite{Pramanik} and steering~\cite{Fur_Steer}.
+Though it turns out that for several important and widely considered examples of two-qubit states the bound derived here and that using fine-graining turn out to be numerically equivalent, there is as yet no proof of formal equivalence between the two derived bounds using two {\it a priori} different concepts of classical information and fine-graining, respectively.
 Further investigation into this issue is called for in order to clarify whether the connection between fine-graining and extractable classical information (the validity of the last equality of our relation (\ref{boundcompare})) would hold true for other classes of two-qubit states, or could even be extended to the case of higher dimensional systems.
 Finally, it will be interesting to extend our present analysis in the light of other recent improvements in the entropic uncertainty relations \cite{puchala2013}.